WordPress/hosting-handbook/tests.md

 ```bash
 cat /tmp/wordpress/junit.xml
 ```
 ### Cleaning up the environment for other tests

-Now that we have the tests working, all that remains is to delete all the files that have been created so that we can start over.
-To do this we will execute the following command:
+Having the tests working, all that remains is to delete all the files that have been created so that we can start over.
+To do this, execute the following command:

 ```bash
 cd /tmp/phpunit-test-runner/
 php cleanup.php
 ```

+### Automating the execution

+Once this first manual test has been done, please automate all these steps in a script, since it is required that each of these steps is executed sequentially for each test execution.

+This script should be run every time there is a change / commit in the WordPress master.
+Many hosting companies use a cron to run the script every few hours / days to make the appropriate checks, or when a change is made.

 ### Improving the configuration

-We must not forget that the aim of this tool is to verify that our environment and infrastructure is the optimal one for WordPress to work, so, following the example above, we could make several improvements such as installing the extension of bcmath, gd, libsodium, mcrypt, mod_xml and imagick or utilities such as ghostscript and imagemagick.
+Do not forget that the aim of this tool is to verify that the environment and infrastructure is the optimal one for WordPress to work, so, following the example, could make several improvements such as installing the extension of `bcmath`, `gd`, `libsodium`, `mcrypt`, `mod_xml` and `imagick` or utilities such as `ghostscript` and `imagemagick`.

 The goal?
 To be error free and have the green light for the perfect configuration.

+\[alert\]Some tests may be skipped or there may be tests with some risk.
+It is normal for errors to occur even with a properly configured environment.\[/alert\]

 ## How to report: Creating your bot for WordPress.org

-If you want your test [results to appear on the WordPress.org page](https://make.wordpress.org/hosting/test-results/), you can create a user for that.
+If you / your company want the test [results to appear on the WordPress.org page](https://make.wordpress.org/hosting/test-results/), create a user for that.

 The first thing to do is [create a user on WordPress.org](https://login.wordpress.org/register).
-If your company is called *ExampleHostingCompany, Inc*, for example, you can call your users something like examplehostingcmpanybot.
+If your company is called *ExampleHostingCompany, Inc*, for example, call your user something like *examplehostingcmpanybot*.
 Keep in mind that the associated email account should be checked frequently, as emails will arrive regarding the possible operation of the tests.

-Create [an issue on the test page](https://github.com/WordPress/phpunit-test-runner/issues/new) asking to include the bot in the results page as a "Test Reporter", indicating the email account you used with that user.
+Create [an issue on the test page](https://github.com/WordPress/phpunit-test-runner/issues/new) asking to include the bot in the results page as a *Test Reporter*, indicating the email account you used with that user.

-Once the user has been created in the system you will be given access to a password so that you can configure the system to send the information automatically.
-You will have to go to Users -> Your Profile and there generate the application password.
-Later you can modify the environment constant with something similar to `export WPT_REPORT_API_KEY='examplehostingbot:ABCD 1234 abcd 4567 EFGH efgh'`.
+\[tip\]The avatar of this user must be your company's logo, and the name and URL must make clear which company it is.\[/tip\]

+Once the user has been created in the system, you'll get an invitation to join via email.
+Then, you can log into make/hosting and create an Application Password in Users -> Your Profile.

+To get things reporting properly, place the username for the bot, along with the application password in the .env file, which will look something like this: `export WPT_REPORT_API_KEY='examplehostingbot:ABCD 1234 abcd 4567 EFGH efgh'`.